BenjaminStienlet/cybersecuritybase-project/README.md

 1. Login to the web application.
 2. Go to the attendees page.
 3. Insert `nothing' OR '1'='1` in the search field.
 After applying this filter, all items are still shown.
-This indicates that we can exploit this using SQL injection.
+This indicates that we can exploit this filter using SQL injection.
 We will have to use a blind SQL injection as the result of the query is not printed.
 I chose for a content-based blind SQL injection, but a time-based injection should also work.
 4. We can read the data from the database by doing a binary search on the ASCII value of each character in the database and iterating over all the characters.
 The base query for this method is:
     ```
     1' OR (ASCII(SUBSTRING(SELECT CONCAT(NAME,':',PASSWORD) FROM ACCOUNT LIMIT 1 OFFSET 1, 1, 1)) > 63) --